 We believe the unique challenges that companies and manufacturers face, supporting macro trends, and innovations in technology have brought the manufacturing industry to an inflection point for digital transformation.
-We provide the solution-a technology platform to unlock access, drive business efficiency, and improve the sustainability of manufacturing worldwide.
+We provide the solution-a marketplace to unlock access, drive business efficiency, and improve the sustainability of manufacturing worldwide.

-At the time of the IPO, we estimated our addressable market at \$260 billion based on the estimated size of the market for the six key manufacturing processes offered on our platform at that time.
+At the time of our initial public offering ("IPO"), we estimated our addressable market at \$260 billion based on the estimated size of the market for the six key manufacturing processes offered on our platform at that time.
 This included CNC machining, injection molding, 3D printing (including fused deposition modeling, direct metal laser sintering, PolyJet, stereolithography, selective laser sintering, binder jetting, carbon digital light synthesis and multi jet fusion), sheet forming and cutting, die casting and urethane casting.
-Subsequently, we acquired Thomas which has data about suppliers which offer over 70,000 industrial processes, which we believe expands our addressable market to over \$2 trillion globally.
+Subsequently, we acquired Thomas Publishing Company and its subsidiaries ("Thomas") which has data and information about suppliers which offer over 70,000 industrial processes, which we believe expands our addressable market to over \$2 trillion.